"Dreams are fictitious things that are molded into reality through mortal hands."

 - Invincible Hero - A common mistake made by new users.
 Does not occur in the canon, however.

-- Loads and Loads of Characters - Galactic Crucibles has nearly 100 different characters.
+- Loads and Loads of Characters - Galactic Crucibles at one point had nearly 100 different characters.
+The number has dicreased but is picking up again.

 - Mythology Gag - Previous drafts of Galactic Crucibles are referred to as parallel universes.